dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 ## Reference and Non-Reference Parameters

+> NOTE: 本段所讨论的是，函数入参是否为reference的情况

 If a parameter type is not a reference, the **implicit conversion sequence** models a **copy-initialisation**.
-In that case any difference in top level cv-qualification is not considered as a conversion.
-Also the use of a **copy constructor** is not ranked as a **user-defined conversion** but as an exact match and hence is not a conversion.
+In that case any difference in top level cv-qualification is not considered as a **conversion**.
+Also the use of a **copy constructor** is not ranked as a **user-defined conversion** but as an exact match and hence is not a **conversion**.
 However, if the parameter is a reference, binding to a reference occurs.
-The binding is considered an identity conversion and hence if the destination type binds directly to the source expression, it is an exact match.
+The binding is considered an **identity conversion** and hence if the destination type binds directly to the source expression, it is an exact match.
 An rvalue can not be bound to a non-const reference and a candidate requiring such is not viable.
 If the type of the argument does not directly bind to the parameter, the implicit conversion sequence models a copy-initialisation of a temporary to the underlying type of the reference, similar to the case of a non-reference.

 ## Basic Ordering of Conversion Sequences

 The implicit conversion sequences for the nth parameters of the viable functions need to be ordered to select the best viable function if one exists.
-The three basic forms of sequences are ordered so that the standard conversion sequence is better than the user-defined conversion sequence and the user-defined conversion sequence is better than the ellipsis conversion sequence.
+The three basic forms of sequences are ordered so that the **standard conversion sequence** is better than the **user-defined conversion sequence** and the **user-defined conversion sequence** is better than the **ellipsis conversion sequence**.
 In case that two conversion sequences cannot be ordered, they are said to be indistinguishable.
 This is rather easy and intuitive ordering but there is a lot more to it.

+> NOTE: 简而言之:
+>
+> **standard conversion sequence** > **user-defined conversion sequence** > **user-defined conversion sequence**

 ## Ordering of Standard Conversion Sequences

-Standard conversion sequences are ordered by their rank.
+**Standard conversion sequences** are ordered by their rank.
 The higher the rank, the better the sequence.
 Another important ordering is that a proper subsequence of another sequence is better than the other sequence.
-The comparison excludes lvalue transformations.
+The comparison excludes **lvalue transformations**.
 An identity conversion is considered to be a subsequence of any non-identity conversion sequence.
-Also there are other rules that apply with the standard conversion sequences: If two sequences have the same conversion rank, they are indistinguishable unless one is a conversion of a pointer to bool which is a worse conversion than other conversions.
+Also there are other rules that apply with the **standard conversion sequences**:

+If two sequences have the same conversion rank, they are indistinguishable（相同的） unless one is a conversion of a **pointer to bool** which is a worse conversion than other conversions.

 In case of converting a type to its direct or indirect base class, the conversion to a base class closer in the inheritance hierarchy is a better conversion than a conversion to a base class that is further away.

-The same applies with pointers and references, also with pointers `void* `is considered to be the furthest in the hierarchy.
+The same applies with pointers and references, also with pointers `void* ` is considered to be the furthest in the hierarchy.

+> NOTE: 上述Ordering of Standard Conversion Sequence的描述是非常值得思考的

 ## Ordering of User-Defined Conversion Sequences